 - Who stands to benefit from this research?

-- Which audiences will be involved, and how?
+- Which audiences will be involved, when and how?

-- How will the audiences benefit from being involved?
+- How will the audiences benefit from being involved and how will the research benefit from their involvement?

 - What is the best way to communicate with these audiences?